 A ZenSeekers' road trip isn't complete unless the destinations include outdoor adventures, and boy-oh-boy, did we find it in Medicine Hat.

 Surrounded by prairies, historical sites, and the Rocky Mountains, Pincher Creek often gets left out of a traveller's itinerary.
 That can happen when there are so many beautiful sites nearby – like Alberta’s newest provincial park – Castle Wildland.
-People stop for gas and keep driving, but they shouldn’t because there’s lots going on here.
 You just have to walk around town, talk to the locals, look a little deeper, and you’ll be in the know.